-It's been a terrific year for country music and marijuana.
-We've seen Kacey Musgraves, Ashley Monroe and Eric Church openly sing about weed.
+With Kacey Musgraves, Ashley Monroe and Eric Church openly singing about weed, it's been a terrific year for country music and marijuana.
 Now it's Brandy Clark's turn.

-"Sometimes the only way to get by is to get high," she goes on "Get High."
-"When the to-dos have all been done, she sits down at the kitchen table and rolls herself a fat one."
+"Sometimes the only way to get by is to get high," she sings on "Get High."
+"When the to-dos have all been done/ She sits down at the kitchen table and rolls herself a fat one."

 Her debut album 12 Stories was released in October.
 The fourth track, "Get High," is a brassy ode to marijuana.
 All the woman portrayed in the song wants is "a couple of tokes and her troubles don't seem all that tall."

 Click here for special perks when you subscribe to CelebStoner